Brent Celek: 2010 season

 In the 2010 season, Celek caught 42 passes for 511 yards and 4 touchdowns, including a then career-long 65-yard touchdown against the New York Giants in week 15, in the Miracle at the New Meadowlands.

 2011 season

 Celek ended the season with 811 receiving yards, as quarterback Michael Vick's favorite target.
 He was one of three Eagle offensive players to start all 16 games, along with right tackle Todd Herremans and rookie center Jason Kelce.
 During the offseason, Celek was a passenger in a DUI car accident, where no one was hurt.

 2012 season

 Celek finished the season with 57 receptions for 684 yards and one touchdown.

 2013 season

-There was much anticipation going into the season due to the Eagles' hiring of Chip Kelly to replace longtime head coach Andy Reid.
 Celek finished the regular season with 32 receptions for 502 yards and six touchdowns after scoring a touchdown in each of the final two weeks.

 In the opening-round playoff loss to the New Orleans Saints, Celek caught two passes on three targets for 16 yards.